nrjthakur04/Air-Passenger-time-series-analysis-forecasting/README.md

 " In above figure, we can see that the variation in seasonal pattern has reduced(If we compare the seasonal pattern in last 4 they are same or constant)"

+### 6. Model Comparison:
-- Compare with the original time series
+- Compare the original time series with the log-transformed series to identify the differences in seasonality and trend stability.
 ```python
 plt.subplot(2,1,1)
 plt.title('Original Time Series',fontweight='bold')